- Provides part-time employment while you are enrolled in school

 What kinds of jobs are there?

 The Federal Work-Study Program emphasizes employment in civic education and work related to your course of study, whenever possible.

 Are jobs on campus or off campus?

 Both.
-If you work on campus, you’ll usually work within an eligible department.
+If you work on campus, you’ll usually work in an eligible department.
 If you work off campus, your employer will usually be a private nonprofit organization or a public agency, and the work performed must be in the public interest.

 If you’re interested in getting a Federal Work-Study job while you’re enrolled at NewSchool or career school, make sure you apply for aid early.
-NewSchool participates in the Federal Work-Study Program and award funds on a first-come, first-served basis.
+NewSchool participates in the Federal Work-Study Program and award funds on a first-come-first-served basis.

 How much can I earn?

 You’ll earn at least the current federal minimum wage.
 However, you may earn more depending on the type of work you do and the skills required for the position.